 Since 2007, Django in June’s full-immersion offering—Django Camp—has held out an unparalleled opportunity for newcomers and very accomplished players alike.
 We aim to help you take both your understanding and your enjoyment of this music to the next level in two ways:

-Django Camp officially gets started after dinner on Tuesday evening, and wraps up Sunday morning.
-We do, however, welcome early arrivals starting Monday after noon.
-Many of the artists on staff arrive then, and the extra day provides a great opportunity to warm up with some casual jam & hang time before things get busy.
-The only additional cost for early arrivals is the extra night in the dorms.
+Django Camp officially gets started at 7:30 on Tuesday evening, and wraps up Sunday morning.
+We do, however, welcome early arrivals starting Monday after noon and offer optional pre-camp workshops on Tuesday.
+Many of the artists on staff arrive early as well, and the extra day provides a great opportunity to get settled in and warmed up before things get busy.

 Wednesday through Saturday, the daytime schedule is built around our class offerings, with ample breaks for meals and jamming.
-Evening invariably involves more jamming, but may also include special offerings like a guitar show, a wine tasting with Patrus, a film with live music or the weekend concerts at Northampton’s historic Academy of Music theater.
+Evenings during the week are primarily devoted to jamming, but may also include whatever folks create for themselves: a guitar show, a pop-up performance, whatever.
+On Friday and Saturday evenings we host concerts at Northampton’s historic Academy of Music theater.
 Sunday morning is unstructured time for reflection on the week’s activities, good-byes, last-minute questions and maybe one final jam for the road.

-Our home base for all this activity is a collection of posh dorms on the Smith College campus.
+Our home base for all this activity are several dorms on the Smith College campus.
 That’s not only where we sleep, but where all the classes and jamming happen, so you’re never more than a few steps away from where the action is.
 Chances are you’re smack dab in the middle of it already.
-For those who opt in, meals are offered in one of the dining halls on campus, providing easy access to good, affordable fare and yet another opportunity for informal time with fellow campers and the artists on staff.
+For those who opt in, meals are offered in one of the dining halls on campus, which provides easy access to good, affordable fare and yet another opportunity for informal time with fellow campers and the artists on staff.

 Every year we recommend a two tiered “Core Repertoire” of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
 Tier I tunes are Gypsy jazz standards that we come back to again and again, while the Tier II tunes change from year to year, offering experienced players the opportunity to explore and develop new shared repertoire.
 We start making the year’s Core Repertoire available in a variety of formats several months before the event and registered campers get a heads up as new material comes available on the Get Ready Musically page of this website.